akanix42/meteor-css-modules/README.md

 * {author:package}/path/to/file.json
 * packages/[package-folder]/path/to/file.json

-Now use your variable in any of your .mss files:
+Now use the variable you created in any of your .mss files:

 **example.mss**